simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_line_alpha.md

 ## `AnimationLineAlpha` class docstring

-The animation class for a line alpha.<hr>
+The animation class for the line alpha.<hr>

 **[Examples]**